 Amiram Boehm has served on our Board of Directors since December 2012.
 Mr. Boehm has been a Partner in the FIMI Opportunity Funds, Israel's largest group of private equity funds, since 2004.
 Mr. Boehm serves as the Chairman of the Board of director of DelekSon Ltd. and a director at, Hadera Paper Ltd. (TASE), Rekah Pharmaceuticals Ltd (TASE), KAMADA Ltd. (NASDAQ and TASE), TAT Technologies Ltd. (NASDAQ and TASE), PCB Technologies Ltd. (TASE), and Galam Ltd. Mr. Boehm previously served as the Managing Partner and Chief Executive Officer of FITE GP (2004), and as a director among others of Ormat Technologies Inc. (NYSE, TASE), Scope Metal Trading, Ltd. (TASE), Inter Industries, Ltd. (TASE), NOVOLOG (Pharm-Up 1966) Ltd. (TASE), Global Wire Ltd. (TASE), Telkoor Telecom Ltd. (TASE), Dimar Cutting Tools Ltd and Solbar Industries Ltd. (previously traded on the TASE).
-Prior to joining FIMI, from 1999 until 2004, Mr. Boehm served as Head of Research of Discount Capital Markets, the investment arm of Israel Discount Bank.
-Mr. Boehm holds a B.A. degree in Economics and a LL.B. degree from Tel Aviv University, Israel and a Joint M.B.A. degree from Northwestern University and Tel Aviv University, Israel.
+Prior to joining FIMI, from 1999 until 2004, Mr. Boehm holds a B.A. degree in Economics and a LL.B. degree from Northwestern University, Israel.

 Ishay Davidi has served on our Board of Directors since December 2012.
 Mr. Davidi is the Founder and has served as Chief Executive Officer of the FIMI Opportunity Funds, Israel's largest group of private equity funds, since 1996.
 Mr. Davidi currently serves as Chairman of the board of directors of Hadera Paper Ltd. (TASE) and Polyram plastics, and as director at Rekah Pharmaceuticals Ltd. (TASE), Ben Ari holdings Ltd, C. Mer Industries Ltd. (TASE), GI Ltd., (TASE), SOS Ltd., DelekSon Ltd., Bet Shemesh Engines Holdings (TASE), Kamada Ltd (TASE and NASDAQ), P.C.B Technologies Ltd (TASE) and RIMONI Industries Ltd. (TASE).
-Mr. Davidi previously served as the Chairman of the board of directors, among others of Inrom Industries Ltd. Dimar Cutting Tools Ltd.; Retalix (previously traded on NASDAQ and TASE), of Tefron Ltd. (New York Stock Exchange and TASE) and of Tadir-Gan (TASE), and as a director among others at Novolog Pharm Up 1966 Ltd (TASE), Ormat Industries Ltd. (previously traded on TASE), Tadiran Communications Ltd. (TASE), Lipman Electronic Engineering Ltd. (NASDAQ and TASE), Merhav Ceramic and Building Materials Center Ltd. (TASE), TAT Technologies Ltd. (NASDAQ and TASE), Orian C.M.
-Ltd. (TASE), Ophir Optronics Ltd., Overseas Commerce Ltd, (TASE), Scope Metals Group Ltd. (TASE) and Formula Systems Ltd. (NASDAQ and TASE).
+Mr. Davidi previously served as the Chairman of the board of directors, among others of Inrom Industries Ltd. Dimar Cutting Tools Ltd.; Retalix (previously traded on NASDAQ and TASE), of Tefron Ltd. (New York Stock Exchange and TASE) and of Tadir-Gan (TASE), and as director among others at Novolog Pharm Up 1966 Ltd (TASE), Ormat Industries Ltd. (TASE), Tadiran Communications Ltd. (TASE), Lipman Electronic Engineering Ltd. (NASDAQ and TASE), Scope Metals Group Ltd. (TASE) and Formula Systems Ltd. (NASDAQ and TASE).
 Prior to establishing FIMI, from 1993 until 1996, Mr. Davidi was the Founder and Chief Executive Officer of Tikvah Fund, a private Israeli investment fund.
 From 1992 until 1993 Mr. Davidi was the Chief Executive Officer of Zer Science Industries Ltd., a developer of diagnostics equipment for the healthcare industry.
 Mr. Davidi holds a B.Sc. degree in Industrial and Management Engineering from Tel Aviv University, Israel, and a M.B.A. degree from Bar Ilan University, Israel.